saltstack-formulas/template-formula/TOFS_pattern.md

 ### Files Switch

-To bring some order into the set of template files included in a formula, as we commented, we suggest have a similar structure to a normal final file system under `files/default`.
+To bring some order into the set of template files included in a formula, as we commented, we suggest having a similar structure to a normal final file system under `files/default`.

-We can make coexist different templates for different minions, classified by any [grain](http://docs.saltstack.com/en/latest/topics/targeting/grains.html) value, just creating new directories under `files`.
-This mechanism is based in **using values of some grains as a switch for the directories under `files/`**.
+We can make different templates coexist for different minions, classified by any [grain](http://docs.saltstack.com/en/latest/topics/targeting/grains.html) value, by simply creating new directories under `files`.
+This mechanism is based on **using values of some grains as a switch for the directories under `files/`**.

-If we decide that we want `os_family` as switch, then we could provide with the formula template variants for `RedHat` and `Debian` families.
+If we decide that we want `os_family` as switch, then we could provide the formula template variants for both the `RedHat` and `Debian` families.

 ```
 /srv/saltstack/salt-formulas/ntp-saltstack-formula/ntp/files/